Search for Lorentz Invariance Violation with spectral lags of GRB 190114C using profile likelihood: Conclusions

 \section{Conclusions}

-In this work, we analyze the spectral lag data of GRB 190114C, in order to search for LIV using frequentist inference, which is complementary to the Bayesian analysis carried out in D20.
-For this purpose, we use profile likelihood to dispense with the nuisance parameters related to astrophysical parameters, which govern the intrinsic emission.
+In this work, we \rthis{used} the spectral lag data of GRB 190114C \rthis{collated in D20 over the energy range from 15-5000 keV}, in order to search for \rthis{subluminal} LIV using frequentist inference, which is complementary to the Bayesian analysis carried out in D20. \rthis{We note that this multi-band search for LIV is complementary to some of the earlier searches done with single photons. } For this purpose, \rthis{we used profile likelihood, which profiles over the astrophysical nuisance parameters (related to the intrinsic emission) by maximizing the likelihood with respect to their values for each fixed $E_{QG}$. }

-In this case, we find a global minimum for $\chi^2$ as a function of $E_{QG}$ below the Planck scale for both the LIV models.
-The distribution of $\Delta \chi^2$ as a function of $E_{QG}$ can be found in Fig.~\ref{fig:linearLIV} and Fig.~\ref{fig:quadLIV} for linear and quadratic LIV, respectively.
-The central $2\sigma$ intervals for $E_{QG}$ are given by $2.81^{+0.96}_{-0.72}\times 10^{14}$ GeV and $9.10^{+2.59}_{-0.64}\times 10^{5}$ for linear and quadratic LIV, respectively.
-These values agree within $1\sigma$ compared to the marginalized 68\% credible intervals for $E_{QG}$ estimated in D20.
-Therefore, for the spectral lag data of GRB 190114C, the results of frequentist analysis agree with Bayesian inference.
-Therefore this work represents yet another proof of principles application of profile likelihood in searches for Lorentz invariance violation using GRB spectral lags.
+In this case, we find a global minimum for $\chi^2$ as a function of $E_{QG}$ below the Planck scale for both the LIV models. \rthis{These correspond to about $19\sigma$ improvement over the no-LIV (for $E_{QG}=10^{19}$ GeV) scenario.} The $\Delta \chi^2$ \rthis{curves (profile likelihood scans)} as a function of $E_{QG}$ can be found in Fig.~\ref{fig:linearLIV} and Fig.~\ref{fig:quadLIV} for linear and quadratic LIV, respectively.
+The \rthis{two-sided confidence} intervals (68.3\%) for $E_{QG}$ are given by $2.81^{+0.50}_{-0.37}\times 10^{14}$ GeV and $9.85^{+0.84}_{-0.60}\times 10^{5}$ for linear and quadratic LIV, respectively. \rthis{We note however these confidence intervals assume the validity of Wilks' theorem, which has not been verified for this dataset.} The best-fit values agree within $1\sigma$ compared to the marginalized 68\% credible intervals for $E_{QG}$ estimated in D20.
+Therefore, for the spectral lag data of GRB 190114C, the results of frequentist analysis agree with Bayesian inference. \rthis{However, this result should not be construed as evidence for LIV, since the best-fit values for $E_{QG}$ are ruled out by lower limits from other searches for LIV~\cite{Fermi09,Abdo09,Vaso13,MAGIC}.} This work mainly represents a proof of principles application of profile likelihood in searches for Lorentz invariance violation using GRB spectral lags.

+In the spirit of open science, we have made our analysis codes publicly available on Github, which can be found \href{https://github.com/vyaas3305/liv-PL-GRB190114C}{here}.